Peter Baume: After politics

 Baume was Professor of Community Medicine at the University of New South Wales (UNSW) from 1991 to 2000 and studied euthanasia, drug policy and evaluation.
 Since 2000, he has been an honorary research associate with the Social Policy Research Centre at UNSW.
 He works as a facilitator of bi-weekly scenario groups for the first and second year of the university's medical program.

 He was Chancellor of the Australian National University from 1994 to 2006.
 He has also been Commissioner of the Australian Law Reform Commission, Deputy Chair of the Australian National Council on AIDS and Foundation Chair of the Australian Sports Anti-Doping Authority from 1991 to 1998.
 He was appointed a director of Sydney Water in 1998 following the discovery of cryptosporidium in Sydney's water supply.

 Awards

 Baume was appointed an Officer of the Order of Australia in January 1992 in recognition of service to the Australian Parliament.
 In June 2008 he was appointed a Companion of the Order of Australia.
 He received an honorary doctorate from the Australian National University in December 2004. in August 2016 Baume was recognised in the Disability Employment Australia Hall of Fame for "his role in the 1994 Review of the Commonwealth Disability Services Program" (later dubbed the Baume Review).

 The ANU 'Peter Baume Award', recognises "eminent achievement and merit of the highest order".
 It was first conferred in 2004.

 Baume is a Distinguished Fellow of the Royal Society of New South Wales.

 Personal life

-Baume married Jennifer Tuson in 1958 and they have one son Ian and one daughter Sarah.
+Baume married Jennifer Tuson in 1958 and they have one son and one daughter, the latter of whom has three children.

-Sarah has three children Rachel, Annabelle, Rosie.